Metropolitanate of Montenegro and the Littoral: Metropolitanate of Montenegro and the Littoral

 In 1990, Amfilohije Radović was elected new Metropolitan of Montenegro and the Littoral.
 By that time, the communist regime in Yugoslavia was collapsing, and first democratic elections in Montenegro were held in 1990.
 In 1992, the Federal Republic of Yugoslavia was created, consisting of Montenegro and Serbia.
-Under the Constitution of Montenegro (1992), freedom of religion was restored.
+Under the 1992 Constitution of Montenegro, freedom of religion was restored.
 Political changes were followed by a period of church revival.
 The number of priests, monks and nuns, as well as the number of the faithful, increased and many monasteries and parish churches were rebuilt and reopened.
-For example, from only 10 active monasteries with about 20 monks and nuns in 1991, Montenegro now has 30 active monasteries with more than 160 monks and nuns.
+For example, from only 10 active monasteries with about 20 monks and nuns in 1991, it increased since then to 30 active monasteries with more than 160 monks and nuns nowadays.
 The number of parish priests also increased from 20 in 1991 to more than 60 today.
-In 2001, diocesan administration in the region was reorganized: some northern and western regions were detached from the Metropolitanate, and on that territory new Eparchy of Budimlja and Nikšić was created.
+In 2001, diocesan administration in the region was reorganized: some northeeastern and western regions were detached from the metropolitanate, on which territory Eparchy of Budimlja and Nikšić was established.

-Recent history of the Eparchy (2006–2020)

-Cathedral of the Resurrection of Christ in Podgorica, completed and consecrated in 2013.

-In the spring of 2006, the independence referendum was held, and Montenegro became a sovereign state.
-In the same time, the Bishops' Council of the Serbian Orthodox Church decided to form a regional Bishops' Council for Montenegro, consisted of bishops representing dioceses on the territory of Montenegro.
-By the same decision, Metropolitan of Montenegro and the Littoral was appointed president of the regional Bishops' Council.
-In the autumn of 2007, due to illness and advanced age of Serbian Patriarch Pavle Stojčević, Metropolitan Amflohije Radović of Montenegro was appointed administrator of the Patriarchal Throne, by the Holy Synod of the Serbian Orthodox Church.
-Old Patriarch Pavle died in 2009, and Metropolitan Amfilohije continued to administer the Patriarchal Throne until the election of new Serbian Patriarch Irinej Gavrilović in 2010.
+In 2006, the independence referendum was held, and Montenegro became an independent state.
+At the same time, the Council of Bishops of the Serbian Orthodox Church decided to form a regional Bishops Council for Montenegro, consisted of bishops representing dioceses on the territory of Montenegro.
+By the same decision, Metropolitan of Montenegro and the Littoral was appointed president of the regional Bishops Council.
+In 2007, due to illness and advanced age of Serbian Patriarch Pavle, the Holy Synod of the Serbian Orthodox Church appointed Metropolitan Amfilohije Radović administrator of the patriarchal throne, administering it until the election of new Serbian Patriarch Irinej in 2010.

-Since Montenegro became a sovereign country in 2006, after a narrow independence referendum, relations between state authorities and the Metropolitanate became increasingly complex.
-As a strong supporter of Serbian-Montenegrin unionism, Metropolitan Amfilohije was seen as an opponent to newly proclaimed Montenegrin independence, and thus a new political dimension to several ecclesiastical disputes was added.
-One of those disputes was related to claims and activities of a separate Montenegrin Orthodox Church, that was created in 1993 by a group of Montenegrin nationalists, but never recognized as canonical.
+Since Montenegro became an independent state in 2006, relations between state authorities and the metropolitanate became increasingly complex.
+As a strong supporter of Serbian-Montenegrin unionism, Metropolitan Amfilohije was seen as an opponent to Montenegrin independence, and thus a new political dimension to several ecclesiastical disputes was added.
+One of those disputes was related to claims and activities of a separate Montenegrin Orthodox Church, created in 1993 by a group of Montenegrin nationalists, but never recognized as canonical.
 During the following years, various disputes arose, mainly over the question of historical and canonical legitimacy and effective control over some church objects and properties.
 In 2019, relations with the state further deteriorated as authorities adopted a new legislation on religious organisations, which was interpreted by the Serbian Orthodox Church as aimed at potential confiscation of church properties.
-Prolonged mass public manifestations ensued in support for the Metropolitanate that lasted until the parliamentary election in August 2020 and the Democratic Party of Socialists of Montenegro (DPS) losing power.
+Prolonged mass clerical protests ensued in support for the Metropolitanate that lasted until the 2020 parliamentary election and the ruling Democratic Party of Socialists of Montenegro losing power.

+In 2021, the new head of the diocese, Joanikije Mićović, was enthroned at the Cetinje Monastery by the Serbian Patriarch Porfirije.
+The Serbian Orthodox Church's intention to hold the ceremony at a historic monastery in the town of Cetinje, further exacerbated political and ethnic tensions in Montenegro and provoked violent protests in Cetinje.